sergiocf-cit/pokemon-deck/README.md

 # PokemonDeck

-This is a simple but complete app that access [Pokemon](https://docs.pokemontcg.io/#api_v1cards_list) api made in Angular
+This is a simple but complete app that access [Pokemon Api](https://docs.pokemontcg.io/#api_v1cards_list) made in Angular.

 ## Development server